Threadstone-Wiki/Threadstone-Wiki/pages/double-tile-tick-scheduling.md

 This is ultimately a very unimportant application because letting anvils instantfall in lazy chunks also repairs them.

 ## Crashing the game
-The game has actually not one but two lists of tile ticks: The pendingTickListEntriesHashSet and the pendingTickListEntriesTreeSet.
+Each `ServerWorld` has actually not one but two lists of tile ticks: The `scheduledTicks` hash set and the `scheduledTicksInOrder` tree set.
 Both are vulnerable to double tile tick scheduling.
 If one manages to enter a duplicate tile tick into the hashset without entering it into the treeset, the game will crash in the next tile tick phase.